-Our Website uses Google Analytics for internal analysis of visitor behaviour and trends, to evaluate traffic flow (e.g. busiest times of day/week) and to assess the relative popularity of different parts of our Website.
+Our Website uses Google Analytics for internal analysis of visitor behavior and trends, to evaluate traffic flow (e.g., busiest times of day/week) and to assess the relative popularity of different parts of our Website.
 We will also record data about the search terms you used to find our Website, how long you remain on certain pages, and other analytics information.
 This data is shared with other Google services.
-Google may use the collected data to contextualise and personalise the ads of its own advertising network.
+Google may use the collected data to contextualize and personalize the ads of its own advertising network.
 We use the information we collect to monitor the number of visitors to the different sections of our Website, and to help us make it more useful to them.
-We do not share individual data or track user behaviour after you have left our Website.
+We do not share individual data or track user behavior after you have left our Website.

 If you do not wish to participate, you can: